hgreer93/hgreer93/README.md

 Welcome to my little corner of GitHub!
 If it’s weird and technical, I’m interested.
 Occasionally, I turn bugs into features, but don’t tell anyone..

-## 🎮 What I Love
+## What I Love
-- Building game engines and production renderers
+- Building game engines and photorealistic renderers.
+It's fascinating!
-- R&D is half the fun.. and by half, I mean all of it
+- R&D is half the fun.. and by half, I mean all of it :)
-- Making things work that probably shouldn’t
+- Also making things work that probably shouldn’t..

-## 🧪 Current Obsessions
-- Graphics tricks and awesome engine internals
-- Turning wild ideas into (questionably) working prototypes
-- Trying to figure out why that one bug only happens at 2am
+  ..
+I seem to be good at that..

 ---